-It is standard practice for a transplantation team to include a social worker or counselor.
-This person may interview you, asking questions similar to those above in an effort to assess your emotional and financial preparedness for living donation.
-This interview can be a time to explore your feelings with an independent third party.
-You should feel comfortable asking the transplant team to identify an independent third party to act as your advocate–someone who is not a part of the transplant team who can give you support and guidance.
+It is standard practice for a transplantation team to include a social worker or counselor, sometimes called an independent donor advocate.
+That person may interview you, asking questions similar to those above in an effort to assess your emotional and financial preparedness for living donation.
+This interview can be a time to explore your feelings with someone who is not part of the transplant medical team.

 There are also resources right here on LDO.
 You can request a “Living Donor Buddy“, who is someone who has already been a living donor and has volunteered to help potential donors.
-The LDO Message Forum is another source for support and information.
+The LDO Message Forum and Facebook group are additional sources for support and information.

 While medical expenses usually are covered, travel, living expenses, child care, and lost wages from taking time off for testing, surgery, and recovery are not covered.
 Ideally, you have personal savings plus benefits from an employer, such as paid vacation or sick leave, to cover living expenses.
 In the US, it is illegal to be paid for donating an organ.
 However, an exception is allowed for “reasonable payments” to the donor for “travel, housing, and lost wages incurred by the donor of a human organ in connection with the donation of the organ.”
 Therefore, it is possible for a recipient to pay the donor within these legal constraints.
 Also, some states provide for a tax credit to lessen the financial burden of living donation.
 A list of states can be found here.
-There is also a US government-funded program, the National Living Donor Assistance Center, that will cover nonmedical expenses related to donation for eligible donors.
-The American Transplant Foundation has a living donor assistance program.
-For Georgia residents, the Georgia Transplant Foundation has a financial assistance program for living donors.
-And the American Living Organ Donor Network has a living donor fund.
+There are several organizations that can assist with covering your out-of-pocket expenses and lost wages, as described here.

 Be sure you have medical, life, and disability insurance to protect you and your family in the event of complications following donation.
+You need insurance protection now in case any complications you have later affect your ability to get insurance.
 If you need assistance with insurance, the American Foundation for Donation & Transplantation offers coverage.
 You can learn more about this special insurance for living donors here.
-You need insurance protection now in case you have complications later that affect your insurability.
+If you donate through the National Kidney Registry, they also have an insurance program called Donor Shield.